Spanning tree congestion of proper interval graphs: Concluding remarks

 \paragraph{Fixed $k$} Let $k$ be the target congestion in {\STC}.
 If $k \le 3$, then {\STC} is polynomial-time solvable~\cite{BodlaenderFGOL12}.
 On the other hand, for every fixed $k \ge 5$, {\STC} is NP-complete~\cite{LuuC25}.
 The case of $k = 4$ remains unsettled.

-\paragraph{Approximation} Recently, Kolman~\cite{Kolman25} has given an approximation algorithm of a factor $O(\Delta \cdot \log^{3/2} n)$, where $\Delta$ is the maximum degree.
+\paragraph{Approximation} Recently, Kolman~\cite{Kolman25} gave an $O(\Delta \cdot \log^{3/2} n)$-approximation algorithm, where $\Delta$ is the maximum degree.
 On the other hand, the NP-hardness of {\STC} with $k = 5$ implies that an approximation factor strictly better than $1.2$ is impossible unless $\mathrm{P} = \mathrm{NP}$.
 It would be an interesting challenge to narrow the gap between these upper and lower bounds.

-\paragraph{Structural parameterizations} In a recent paper, Lampis et al.~\cite{LampisMNOV025} resolved the complexity of {\STC} for many cases, while some cases still remain unsettled.
-For example, the cases parameterized by neighborhood diversity and by treewidth plus maximum degree are mentioned as unsettled cases.
+\paragraph{Structural parameterizations} In a recent paper, Lampis et al.~\cite{LampisMNOVV25} resolved the complexity of {\STC} for many structural parameters, while several cases remain open.
+For example, they mention parameterization by neighborhood diversity as an open case.